-In the longer term, improvements in the accuracy of SOO Load Forecasts will:
+In the longer term, improvements in the accuracy of SOO load forecasts will:

-- improve the efficiency of investment in generation and transmission as market participants will have more accurate information on the level of likely future demand; and - reduce the likelihood of the cost of unnecessary and uneconomic investments being passed on to end use consumers through higher energy prices.
+- Improve the efficiency of investment in generation and transmission as market participants will have more accurate information on the level of likely future demand; and - Reduce the likelihood of the cost of unnecessary and uneconomic investments being passed on to end use consumers through higher energy prices.

-The Commission suggests that this new reporting obligation is likely to require minimal implementation by NEMMCO as NEMMCO is already engaged in a continuous improvement process for the preparation of its SOO Load Forecasts20.
-The Commission has also amended the Panel's proposed Rule to insert a Savings and Transitional Rule, which would allow NEMMCO to begin preparing for its report to the Panel, prior to the Rule's commencement date.
+The Commission suggests that this new reporting obligation is likely to require minimal implementation by NEMMCO as NEMMCO is already engaged in a continuous improvement process for the preparation of its SOO load forecasts.